 To qualify for a 2 year old funding code you must be receiving one of the following UK benefits or universal credits:

 - Income-based Jobseeker’s Allowance (JSA) ( Evidence must be provided and dated within the last 12 months of this application)

-- The guaranteed element of State Pension Credit must be higher than £535.00 per annum and household income less than £16,190 per annum Award Notice TC602
+- Guarantee element of Pension Credit must be higher than £535.00 per annum and household income less than £16,190 per annum Award Notice TC602

 - Working Tax credits and you have an annual income of under £16,190 before tax

 - Universal Credit with a combined income of less than £15,400 a year after tax

 - Pension Credit ( Guarantee element) and proof of Child Tax Credit